Exploring the Robustness and Transferability of Patch-Based Adversarial Attacks in Quantized Neural Networks: Methodology

 \subsection{Transferability of Patch Across Architectures:}

 This experiment tests whether adversarial patches generated on one model architecture transfer effectively to other architectures with different quantization levels.
-By assessing cross-architecture transferability, we aim to understand if patch-based attacks exploit architecture-agnostic features that make them resilient across various quantized models.\\ \textbf{Objective:} To evaluate if patch-based attacks generated on one architecture maintain high effectiveness when transferred to models with different architectures and varying quantization levels.
-This will help determine if the adversarial effectiveness of patches depends on architecture-specific representations or if they exploit more generalizable features that make them effective across architectures.\\ \textbf{Method:} We generate adversarial patches on a base architecture (e.g., Resnet-20 at 32-bit) with high attack success.
-We then transfer these patches to models with different architectures (e.g., Resnet-56, VGG-16, VGG-19) quantized using QAT at bitwidths such as 8-bit, 5-bit, 4-bit, and 2-bit.
-We measure and record the attack success rate across architectures and bitwidths.\\ \textbf{Hypothesis 5:} If the patches retain high success rates across various architectures and bitwidths, this would indicate that they exploit generalized feature vulnerabilities in quantized models.
+By assessing cross-architecture transferability, we aim to understand if patch-based attacks exploit architecture-agnostic features that make them resilient across various quantized models.\\ \textbf{Hypothesis 5:} If the patches retain high success rates across various architectures and bitwidths, this would indicate that they exploit generalized feature vulnerabilities in quantized models.
 Conversely, a significant drop in success rates would suggest that patch attacks rely on architecture-specific features, making them less effective when transferred to different model structures.